Based on total credits earned, students are classified as:

 A student who has not been removed from academic probation within two consecutively enrolled semesters or two summer semesters in succession will be removed from the program.
 Should the suspended student wish to continue to pursue a degree, the student must submit a new application for admission (including supporting documents but not including the application fee).

 Dean’s Honor List: Undergraduate students on all campuses who are admitted to certificate and degree programs at UAS and whose grade point average for the semester is 3.5 or better on a four–point scale are placed on the Dean’s Honor List in recognition of academic excellence.
 Eligibility is based on a minimum of 12 credits of graded (letter grades A, B, C, D and F) course work for the semester through the UA system.
 However, you must be enrolled in at least one graded course through UAS.
-Incomplete grades, late grade changes and non-submitted grades will prevent the calculation of honors.
+Incomplete grades, deferred grades, late grade changes and non-submitted grades will prevent the calculation of honors.

 Chancellor’s Honor List: Undergraduate students who are admitted to certificate and degree programs at UAS and whose grade point average for the semester is 4.0 on a four–point scale are placed on the Chancellor’s Honor List in recognition of academic excellence.
 Eligibility is based on a minimum of 12 credits of letter graded course work for the semester through the UA system.
 However, you must be enrolled in at least one graded course through UAS.
-Incomplete grades, late grade changes and non-submitted grades will prevent the calculation of honors.
+Incomplete grades, deferred grades, late grade changes and non-submitted grades will prevent the calculation of honors.

 All UAS grades are letter grades unless otherwise specified in the class schedule.
 Instructors are expected to state their grading policies, including whether + or - grades will be employed, at the beginning of each course.
 Grades appearing on academic records at UAS are as follows: